 The inspector found that the arrangement for the post of person in charge was fully met.
-The person in charge was a registered nurse and maintained oversight of the service and during both days of inspection he demonstrated that he knew and understood the needs of each of the residents.
-He was the person in charge for one other designated centre and worked along closely along side the team leader in the centre in order to ensure that centre operated efficiently on a daily basis.
-Members of the operational management team deputised in the absence of the person in charge and an on-call arrangement was in place for out of hours emergencies.
-The person in charge had the required experience and demonstrated understanding of his roles and responsibilities under the Regulations.
-He had engaged in continual professional development training in areas such as behaviours that challenge and medication management.
+The person in charge maintained good oversight of the service and during both days of inspection she demonstrated that she knew and understood the needs of each of the residents in depth.
+The person in charge had the required experience and demonstrated a thorough understanding of her roles and responsibilities under the Regulations.
+She had engaged in continual professional development training in areas such as autism and behaviours that challenge.